My children’s first ever solo holiday adventure

-Saying goodbye to my children for one week
+Saying goodbye to my children for one week as they 'party' with their grandparents.

 At the weekend I drove a few hundred miles to deposit my children with my parents for one week.